Loved One Slip and Fall in a Nursing Home?

 Are Nursing Home Falls Preventable?

 With proper fall prevention policies and procedures in place, most nursing home falls are preventable.
 Skilled nursing facilities should take the time to assess a new patient’s risk of falling.
-Then, the nursing home should make modifications to enable safe mobility when there a substantial risk.
+Then, the nursing home should make modifications to enable safe mobility when there is a substantial risk.
 All care staff should be made aware of residents that have a high risk of falling.
 Additionally, nursing staff and aids must maintain their education in fall prevention.
 When a mobility device is necessary, it should be well maintained and easy to use.

 Factors that may cause or contribute to slip and falls in nursing homes include: